 When I approach a painting, I try to gauge what areas will be difficult or time-consuming, and what areas I have the most confidence in executing or the most enjoyable.
 I start by blocking in the painting just to give some overall tone.
 Then I spend the majority of my time on the most difficult or time-consuming part, the part people will usually avoid until the end.

 Because I personally strive for higher detail in my paintings, I find that it is easy to lose momentum and sacrifice detail when reaching the end of a painting.
-I start a painting with a surge of enthusiasm and as I progress, I loose steam.
+I start a painting with a surge of enthusiasm and as I progress, I lose steam.
 This is when I start to paint what I’m more comfortable with and it gives me a good second wind that builds back momentum.

 I photograph all my reference images and paint the majority of my work on wood panels that I build myself.
 I am starting to get back to painting on linen and canvas due to the inability to create oil paintings larger than 4’x8’.
 This will allow me to create larger compositions, which is definitely something I would love to pursue.